UW-GAC/analysis_pipeline/installation_intro.md

 Configuration for a specific job schedule is handled by two components:

 1. The `TopmedPipeline.py` source code contains a `Cluster` class that can be subclassed to work with a specific job scheduler and cluster.
 Some pre-defined subclasses are provided, but users can also add new subclasses if one of the existing subclasses does not fit their cluster.
 2. The user can provide a cluster configuration file containing job submission options, e.g., the queue to submit to, memory limits, etc. These are stored in JSON format in a file and passed to the python scripts with a keyword argument.
-An example for the `GAC_SGE_Cluster` subclass can be found in `cluster_cfg.json`.
+An example for the `GAC_Slurm_Cluster` subclass can be found in `slurm_cluster_cfg.json`.

 ## Installation steps